Sleep Medicine Billing Services in South Carolina

 Why South Carolina Sleep Medicine Practices Need Specialized Billing

 Sleep Medicine billing itself is complex.
 Sleep medicine billing uses polysomnography codes (95810 for diagnostic PSG, 95811 for PSG with CPAP titration), home sleep testing codes (95800-95801), split-night study billing rules, and the Multiple Sleep Latency Test (95805) for narcolepsy evaluation.
 CPAP compliance monitoring (4 hours per night for 70% of nights over 30 consecutive days) determines ongoing DME coverage and generates separate billable services.
-When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Charleston to Myrtle Beach and across South Carolina.
+When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Charleston to Rock Hill and across South Carolina.

 South Carolina Payer Challenges for Sleep Medicine